Protecting Nature's Treasures

 Respect and love for nature are deeply embedded in the heart of Forevermark, as it is in that of The De Beers Group of Companies, which has been active in rhino conservation since the 1970s (including conservation, breeding and numerous relocation programs).
 One animal under severe threat is the White Rhino.
 Currently, The De Beers Group is investing in projects in southern Africa to conserve and grow the White Rhino population, prior to individual animals being released back into the wild.

 In total, 164,000 hectares of land around The De Beers Group's mines are set aside for conservation, and is home to several indigenous and endangered species.
 In Botswana, Jwaneng mine operates a 17,000 hectare Game Park, which is home to more than 1,700 animals and hosts a field unit for Cheetah Conservation.
-In addition, for every hectare of land used for mining by The De Beers Group, five hectares are dedicated to the conservation of nature, building thriving ecosystems with healthy populations of native wild animals and plants.
+In addition, for every hectare of land used for mining by The De Beers Group, six hectares are dedicated to the conservation of nature, building thriving ecosystems with healthy populations of native wild animals and plants.

 The Diamond Route